rrrivando/artclass/aboutme.md

 subtitle: A site by a librarian for students
 ---

 My name is Ryan.
-I am a librarian at A University.
+I am a librarian at Eh University.
 I made this site for a studio art class to explore some DH tools while experimenting with creating digital exhibits.

 I am a big fan of,